Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for disagreeing

 Expressing different opinions in a business meeting does not have to turn into a conflict.
-However, many people fear it will, so they avoid disagreeing with coworkers.
+However, many people fear that it will, so they avoid disagreeing with their coworkers altogether.

-Although that helps them not to rock the boat, it can also lead to misunderstandings and bad decisions.
+While this may help them avoid rocking the boat, it can also lead to workplace misunderstandings and poor decisions.

-So, to help your team thrive, you have to speak up — even when you disagree with them.
+So, to help your team thrive, you have to speak up — even when you disagree.
 Here are some meeting phrases that will help you.

 Phrases for disagreeing in a meeting: